hhas/SwiftAutomation/doc-source/5 type-mappings.md

 The Apple Event Manager defines a number of modern (`typeFileURL`, `typeBookmarkData`), legacy (`typeAlias`), and deprecated (`typeFSRef`, `typeFSS`) descriptor types for identifying file system objects.
 (Object specifiers of form `{want:file,from:null,form:name,seld:"HFS:PATH:STRING"}` are also recognized by most applications, though not recommended.)
 Fortunately, the Apple Event Manager also implements a number of coercion handlers for coercing between these types, so when interacting with most applications you should not need to know or care exactly which of these types are used: the application should coerce supplied values to whichever type(s) it requires.

 SwiftAutomation packs `URL` instances containing `file://` URLs as descriptors of `typeFileURL`, which the majority of applications should accept.
 Non-file URLs are not supported and will result in a `PackError` being thrown.

-[TO DO: update the following once a 'compatibility' API has been implemented]
+Occasionally, an older Carbon application may not accept file URL descriptor, in which case it may be necessary to convert the `URL` to a different form before passing it to the application command.
+For example, if an application _requires_ an alias descriptor, then pre-pack the `URL` as a `typeAlias` descriptor as follows:

+let myFile = URL(fileURLWithPath: "/Users/jsmith/MyFile.txt")

+let myFileDesc = NSAppleEventDescriptor(fileURL: myFile).coerce(toDescriptorType:typeAlias)

-While macOS has deprecated HFS path strings in favor of POSIX, some older Carbon applications may still occasionally require these. `AEURL` provides the following compatibility methods for converting to and from HFS path strings:
+Similarly, some older Carbon applications may occasionally use colon-delimited HFS path strings even though macOS has long since deprecated these in favor of standard POSIX paths.
+SwiftAutomation includes the following compatibility functions for converting to and from HFS path strings where unavoidable:

+    HFSPath(fromFileURL: URL) -> String
-  init(HFSPath: String)
+    fileURL(fromHFSPath: String) -> URL
-  var HFSPath {get}

-`AEURL` also defines the following method in case the underlying descriptor needs to be coerced to a specific AE type:

-  - (instancetype)coerceToDescriptorType:(DescType)descType;

-The `descType` argument should be one of the following: `typeAlias`, `typeFileURL`, `typeObjectSpecifier`, or `typeBookmarkData`. (`typeFSRef` or `typeFSS` may also be used, but as these are deprecated/not fully supported they are not guaranteed to work correctly).

-For example, if an application requires a `typeAlias` descriptor but doesn't coerce the given value itself:

-  let url = AEMURL(path:"/path/to...").coerce(toDescriptorType:typeAlias)

-Be aware when specifying a command's required/result type, you must specify the exact AE type (`AEMSymbol.alias`/`typeAlias`, `AEMSymbol.fileURL`/`typeFileURL`, etc).
-For example, the Finder normally returns file system references as object specifiers:

-  let finder = Finder()
+For example:

-  let objSpec = finder.home.get()
+    let myFile = URL(fileURLWithPath: "/Users/jsmith/MyFile.txt")
-  // Finder().startupDisk.folders["Users"].folders["Users"]

- To get the current user's home folder as an `NSURL` instead:

-  let url = finder.home.get(as: AESymbol.fileURL)
+    let myHFSPath = HFSPath(fromFileURL: myFile)
-  // NSURL(string:"///Users/jsmith")
+    // "Macintosh HD:Users/jsmith/MyFile.txt"

+However, be aware that non-existent paths may not convert correctly, and that HFS paths, unlike POSIX paths, cannot distinguish between two mounted volumes which both have the same name (one of the reasons HFS was deprecated).

 ### Records